ActionsDesk/semver/README.md

 This is a **GitHub Action** for creating releases using [**Semantic versioning**](https://semver.org).

-It automatically increments the version number from the previous latest release using the [bumping semantics shown below](#how-it-works).
+It automatically increments the version number from the latest release using the [bumping semantics shown below](#how-it-works).

 This action modelled after [Concourse Semver resource](https://github.com/concourse/semver-resource) which is used in [Concourse pipelines](https://concourse-ci.org/).